3MFConsortium/spec_core/3MF Core Specification.md

 | nz | **ST\_Number** | required | | Z Coordinate of Mirror plane normal equation |
 | d | **ST\_Number** | required | | Distance value of Mirror plane normal equation |

 The \<mirror> element is optional.
-The *originalmesh* attribute MUST refer to a previous mesh object in the current 3MF model.
+The *originalmesh* attribute MUST refer to a previous mesh object (i.e. an object that contains a mesh-element as a child) in the current 3MF model.
 The originalmesh-attribute must not refer to a mesh that contains a \<mirrormesh> element.

 The mirror transform shall be defined through the given *mirror plane* that is defined by the equation